google/riegeli/doc/record_writer_options.md

 projection faster, allowing to skip decompression of values of fields which are not included.

-Default `1.0`.
+Default 1.0.

-## `pad_to_block_boundary`
+## `padding`

-If `true` (`pad_to_block_boundary` is the same as `pad_to_block_boundary:true`), padding is written to reach a 64KB block boundary when the `RecordWriter` is created, closed, or flushed.
-Consequences:

-1. Even if the existing file was corrupted or truncated, data appended to it will be readable.
+If `padding > 1`, padding is written at the beginning, when flushing, and at the end of the file, for the absolute position to reach a multiple of `padding`.

+Consequences if `padding` is a multiple of 64KB:

-2. Physical concatenation of separately written files yields a valid file (setting metadata in subsequent files is wasteful but harmless).
+1. Physical concatenation of separately written files yields a valid file (setting metadata in subsequent files is wasteful but harmless).

+2. Even if the existing file was corrupted or truncated, data appended to it will be recoverable.

-3. The cost is that up to 64KB is wasted when padding is written.
+The cost is that up to `padding` bytes is wasted when padding is written.

+`padding` is a shortcut for `set_initial_padding` with `set_final_padding`.

+`padding` without the parameter assumes 64KB.

+Default: 1 (no padding).

+## `initial_padding`

+If `initial_padding > 1`, padding is written at the beginning of the file, for the absolute position to reach a multiple of `initial_padding`.

+See `padding` for details.

+`initial_padding` without the parameter assumes 64KB.

+Default: 1 (no padding).

+## `final_padding`

-If `initially`, padding is written when the `RecordWriter` is created.
-This can be used for the 1st purpose above.
+If `final_padding > 1`, padding is written when flushing and at the end of the file, for the absolute position to reach a multiple of `final_padding`.

-If `false`, padding is never written.
+See `padding` for details.

+`final_padding` without the parameter assumes 64KB.

-Default: `false`.
+Default: 1 (no padding).

 ## `parallelism`